kaphlegunjan/ds_seminar/README.md

 # ds_seminar
 Kafka and ksql demo

-Please see the attached presentation
+Please see the attached keynote presentation